 - Press the Next button.
 Then the troubleshooter might provide some fixes WhatsApp Web.

-Step 10: Zoom In to the WhatsApp Web Page to Scan the QR Code
+11. Zoom in to the WhatsApp web page to scan the QR code

-To ensure a phone captures the QR code, try zooming in to the WhatsApp Web page by pressing the Ctrl and + hotkey.
-That hotkey will zoom in on the page and expand the QR code.
+To ensure your phone captures the QR code, try zooming in to the WhatsApp Web page by pressing the Ctrl and + hotkey.
+This will zoom in on the page and expand the QR code.
 Then try scanning the QR code again.